xiongnemo/sqlite-afl/README.md

        "fuzzershell.c" to a new version) then it can be restated by changing the "-i cull2" argument to just "-i-".

+## Database File Fuzzing

+The procedure above fuzzes SQL input.
+To fuzz the database file format, change step (11) to be the following:

+  *   Run the fuzzer:
+       ../afl-fuzz -i dbfuzz -o out -f testdb -- ./sqlitefuzz --database testdb db-fuzz-ck.txt

+The seed database file in the dbfuzz directory are created using the db-fuzz-init.txt SQL script.

 ## Acknowledgements

   *  Michal Zalewski wrote AFL and supplied the "minimized\_culled" seed files.